-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.
+After Travel Ban, Airlines Scramble To Reroute Crew Members From The U.S.

 "I think the order really came out of something as a surprise, both in its breadth and its speed to the airline community," says independent airline industry consultant John Strickland.

-"Airlines are by their nature are global businesses," he says.
+"Airlines are by their nature global businesses," he says.
 "They employ people from many countries and passport origins."

 Strickland says the executive order is especially difficult for airlines based in the Middle East, in places like the United Arab Emirates and Qatar.
-The companies now have to quickly check the birthplaces and backgrounds of all their crew members, to make sure that crew from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen are not working on flights headed to the U.S.
+Those companies now have to quickly check the birthplaces and backgrounds of all their crew members, to make sure that those from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen are not working on flights headed to the U.S.

 "When you're talking about a long-haul airline with crews in different parts of the world and aircraft in different parts of the world, that's really somewhat like jelly trying to get your hands on it," he says.